numbas/editor-docs/source/extensions.rst

 An extension is a folder containing one or more files that should be included in an exam.
 They can be javascript files, CSS stylesheets, or any other kind of resource.

-Each extension must have a unique :term:`short name`, which is used both in the Numbas editor and by the script-loader in compiled exams.
+Each extension must have a unique :guilabel:`short name`, which is used both in the Numbas editor and by the script-loader in compiled exams.

 The minimum an extension must contain is a file named ``<extension-name>.js``, containing the following::